microsoft/PowerApps-Samples/cds/README.md

     ![](media/http-activation.png "Enable HTTP Activation")

-This issue will be resolved in a future update when we distribute the update assemblies through our [NuGet package](https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.WpfControls/).
+This issue will be resolved in a future update when we distribute the updated assemblies through our [NuGet package](https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.WpfControls/).